Good company in a journey makes the way seem shorter. — Izaak Walton

 Published by Andrew Livingstone

-Born in a stone-flagged under-dwelling, in an obscure Yorkshire village, as a lad, my play area was a 'clipping' rug.
+Born in a stone-flagged under-dwelling, in an obscure Yorkshire village; as a lad, my play area was a 'clipping' rug.
 Funded for grammar school by my aunt, worked variously in HM Customs, the London Met Police and switched careers into fire-resistant glazing in 1984.
 Back in 1974, like C.S.
 Lewis, in 1974 I had come to the conclusion that 'Christians are wrong, but all the rest are bores'.
 Worked for a spell in Israel, and understood why the 'Austrian asylum-seeker''s final solution did not succeed.
 Confronted now with the practical outworking of the Coudenhove-Kalergi Plan, I see that my country has been sleep-walked into the undemocratic oligarchy of Brussels.
-My country is too rich in noble history to remain under the malevolent influence of souls whose hearts are blacker than a witch's hat.
+My country is too rich in noble history to remain subordinate to the malevolent influence of souls whose hearts are blacker than a witch's hat.
 The Rastafarian motto comes to mind - 'those who are in earnest are not afraid of consequences.'
-My country needs another leader (man or wombman) with the heart of a LION, and, love him or loathe him, there is no-one else who has faced down these conspirators for over 20 years.
+My country needs a leader (man or wombman) with the heart of a LION, and, love him or loathe him, there is no-one else who has faced down these conspirators for over 20 years.
 At the Brexit Party rally in Huddersfield I was convinced by Ann W as much as anyone - a root-and-branch change back to true local democracy is the only way.

 View all posts by Andrew Livingstone